 Though TownNews.com representatives often participate in discussions, this is not a customer service site.
 For immediate help, call 800-293-9576 or submit a support request via our online ticketing system.

-- . . . and more!
+. . . and much more!

 Allowing for a simple class='' option on each menu link.
 Once that option is available, then it will be up to the end-user (us) to define the class within your system, and chose to use it on the link.
 Updating would be as simple as changing the class name on the link in the editor.

 You already do this for each 'block'.
 It just needs extending to the links within the menu blocks.
 Fairly simple feature, and one that wouldn't impact much on your system, but it would bring a lot of flexibility to the entire system, especially if you extended it to other items as well.
 Each 'item' (html entity) then has a class='' field that contains a user managed variable that could be controlled in your editor.
 I can imagine some very fancy work done, using this alone, and without you having to do anything extra after implementation.

 We've had several people call about spam redirects on our website in the past couple of weeks.
 And we've already had three in the past hour.
 I submitted a ticket to TownNews and they said it isn't coming from our website.
 They said it comes from insecure websites and apps.

 I think it's coming from Outbrain.
 When I load a story page with Outbrain enabled the page doesn't load securely on my phone and I get redirects.
 I disabled Outbrain and the pages then load securely.
 I also stopped getting the spam redirects.

 So I decided to turn Outbrain back on.
 The page stopped loading securely and I started getting the redirects.
 Turned it off again, no redirects.

 If this isn't originating from our website why does disabling Outbrain stop the redirects?
 And if this isn't originating from our website why do we have a noticeable influx of complaints?